 Companies have a commitment to the transparency of the sponsored clinical trials.
 Admittedly, important health benefits exist with regard to making the information on clinical trials more available to the public, for health professionals, patients and others.
 Such disclosure, however, must protect the privacy of the individual, intellectual property and contractual rights, as well as observe the laws and national practices that are in effect regarding patents.
-Companies disclose information on clinical trials as set out in the joint Stance regarding the revelation of clinical trial information through records and clinical trial databases (2009) and the joint stance regarding the publication of clinical trial results in scientific publications (2010) published by the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Japanese
+Companies disclose information on clinical trials as set out in the joint Stance regarding the revelation of clinical trial information through records and clinical trial databases (2009) and the joint stance regarding the publication of clinical trial results in scientific publications (2010) published by the International Federation of Pharmaceutical Industries and Associations (EFPIA), the Japanese